brevdev/brev-cli/README.md

 # Install

-!!! warning run as sudo !!!
+!!! warning these commands run as sudo !!!

 Linux & Mac